Mu2e/CaloCalibration/CosmicsCalib/vst/display/README.md

-# Event display for cosmic events on the Mu2E Calorimeter.
+# Cosmic Event Display for the Mu2E Calorimeter.

 ## To use